VR51/import-external-images/README.md

 == Description ==

-Imports images and (optionsally) PDFs from external sites where external images are referenced within a post.
+Imports externally hosted images and PDFs where they are referenced within a post.

 = Features =

+- Import externally hosted images
+- Import post-by-post during post editing
+- Import to multiple posts at a time by visiting Dashboard > Media > Import Images

 = Credits =

+Version 1.5.x release by [VR51](https://github.com/VR51/import-external-images).

-This plugin is based on the work done in the "Add Linked Images to Gallery" plugin by http://www.bbqiguana.com/
+This plugin is based Import External Images by Marty Thornley https://github.com/MartyThornley/import-external-images, which is based on "Add Linked Images to Gallery" plugin by http://www.bbqiguana.com/

-Version 1.5 is a bugfix release by [VR51](https://github.com/VR51/import-external-images).

 == Installation ==